 Complaining on Behalf of Someone Else

 Please note that we keep strictly to the rules of confidentiality.
-If you are complaining on behalf of someone else, we have to know that you have the PS 1.2 permission to do so.
+If you are complaining on behalf of someone else, we have to know that you have the persons permission to do so.
 A note signed by the person concerned will be needed, unless that are incapable of providing this because of physical or mental illness or are a child under 16 years.